Iowa Territorial Governer Robert Lucas and the 26-star US flag (1837-1845).

 Well, let’s go back to J.A.
 Swisher’s account about the 1844 census…

-In March of 1844, Augustus Caesar Dodge, Iowa’s territorial delegate to the House of Representatives, presented the proposed Iowa constitution to the 28th U.S. Congress.
-That’s when the push back began to occur.
+So, with all the paperwork in place, including the Lucas border plan, Augustus Caesar Dodge, Iowa’s Territorial delegate to the House of Representatives, presented the proposed Iowa Constitution to the 28th U.S. Congress.
+But, that’s when the push back began to occur.

 First of all, many of the members of Congress representing the South did not want Iowa to become a state.
 They knew if that happened, the new Iowa senators and representatives would vote against slavery, making it, as it was called at the time, a Free State.
 To appease the Southern Congressmen, a bill was introduced stating if Iowa was admitted to the Union, then Florida, a Slave State, must be admitted as well.